Working smarter to minimise blood and blood product wastage

 The public release of high-level summary discard data by health provider enhances transparency and accountability.
 These graphs provide a snapshot of national red blood cells and platelets discards in Australia over time.
-While hard work is reducing the wastage rate, the 2020-21 financial year saw approximately 10,237 red blood cell donations discarded at a cost of over $3.9M.
+While hard work is reducing the wastage rate, the 2021-22 financial year saw 9,370 red blood cell donations discarded at a cost of approximately $3.6M.
 The graphs show the rate of Discards as a Percentage of Issues (DAPI).
 Supplier faults are excluded unless otherwise stated.

-Note: Supplier fault discards were excluded from the calculation of DAPI.
+2. Supplier fault discards were excluded from the calculation of DAPI

-Note: AB+ and AB- might not be shown on the graph due to small numbers
+Note: AB+ and AB- might not the shown on the graph due to small numbers

-1. Very remote Australia is removed from teh chart due to very low issues, transfers and discards.
+1. Very remote Australia is removed from the chart due to very low issues, transfers and discards.

 2. Remoteness data is based on the ABS Australian Statistical Geography Standard remoteness area (ASGS-RA) classification.